-The main positive effect of olive oil comes from its abundance of monounsaturated fatty acids.
+The main health benefits of olive oil come from its abundance of monounsaturated fatty acids.
 This industry maintains a fatty acid content of up to 73%, on average.

 The majority of it is called oleic acid (or Omega-9), which is extremely healthy and great for unclogging your arteries of bad cholesterol, LDL (low-density lipoprotein) and increasing the amount of good cholesterol, HDL (high-density lipoprotein).

-A diet rich in olive oil also helps reduce the risk of Type 2 Diabetes, this is an end result from lowering your blood sugar levels and insulin sensitivity.
+A diet rich in extra virgin olive oil also helps reduce the risk of type 2 diabetes, this is a result of lowering your blood sugar levels and insulin sensitivity.

-Since olive oil reduces bad cholesterol, this also reduces the risk of heart diseases and strokes which are leading causes of death in North America.
+Since it can reduce bad LDL cholesterol, this also reduces the risk of heart diseases and strokes which are leading causes of death in North America.

-HDL and LDL somewhat cancel each other out by attaching themselves to one another and being filtered out by the liver.
+Both HDL and LDL cholesterol somewhat cancel each other out by attaching themselves together, while then being filtered out by the liver through your urine.

-Having some daily improves many areas of your body because of its large amount of antioxidants.
+Including a few tablespoons of extra virgin olive oil to your diet improves many areas of your body because of its large amount of health benefits, most of which stem from its antioxidants.

-A study published in Canada states that olive oil is rich in antioxidants and its anti-inflammatory health effects are substantial.
-It reduces inflammation across the board, helps fight cancer and Alzheimer’s disease.
+A study published in Canada states that olive oil is rich in antioxidants and has strong anti-inflammatory health effects.
+It reduces inflammation across all of your external and internal systems, helping fight cancer and Alzheimer’s disease.

 1. Improves Cardiovascular and Heart Health